 A new term means a new topic for Year 5.
 Our topic for this term is the 'Battle of Britain'.
 As part of this topic, the children will be learning all about the significant events surrounding World War 2.
 The children will have the chance to learn about the causes of WW2, evacuation, the Blitz, the role of women in the war and of course the Battle of Britain.
 Children will have the opportunity to further their learning of a range of curriculum subjects within this topic, including history, geography, art, music and English.

 In maths, children will continue to consolidate their calculation skills in a variety of contexts, including measures.
+The children will spend some time approaching fractions, decimals and introducing percentages.
 Later in the term, children will be looking again at geometry, learning about reflection and translation of shapes.
 After half term, the children will begin their learning with angles, measuring and drawing angles using a protractor and calculating missing angles.

 How can you help at home?